 A Auto Detail Service can apply any of these paint protectors that will form a barrier that will help impede the damaging effects.
 This works by intercepting the acidic water when it contacts the vehicle surface.
 This is a far better solution than trying to reverse the damage.
 Until more acid resistant finishes are developed, the ICA (International Carwash Association) advises car owners to wash off rain or snow as soon as possible and apply protection.
 That's your only defense!

 No technology is currently available to reverse the effects of some Acid Rain damage.
 But we do have paint correction methods that can sometimes remove the damage that has occurred.
 We also have the ability to remove rail dust and other dry disposition.

-When shopping for a new vehicle, be aware these cars and trucks parked in dealer lots are especially susceptible to acid rain damage because the paint is new and not completely cured and they are not driven often.
-Be sure to ask if the vehicle you’re considering has been protected and, if necessary, have it inspected by a car care expert to determine if damage has occurred.
+When shopping for a new vehicle, be aware these cars and trucks parked in dealer lots are especially susceptible to acid rain damage because the paint is new and not completely cured.
+Prior to final purchase, be sure to have your vehicle inspected by a car care expert to determine if damage has occurred.
 We are happy to do that for you free of charge.